 I do have the Peloton cycling shoes but I actually find them really uncomfortable.
 You can buy the Peloton ones for £119 but, if I could go back in time, I’d just buy my own from a sports shop.
 This would be cheaper and you’d be able to try them on and check you like them.
 I’ve seen other people complain they’re small and uncomfortable too so it’s not just me!

 My partner, Sam, already had his own cycling shoes so he just needed to buy new cleats so he could use them with the Peloton bike.
 Cleats are the things on the bottom of the shoes that help them clip into the pedals.
-Sam has told me that Peloton bikes have American cleats so you just need to buy new ones (available on Amazon) but there’s loads of information about it online.
+Sam has told me that Peloton bikes have standard cleats so most shoes will come with ones that fit your Peloton.
+If they don’t you just need to buy new ones (available on Amazon) but there’s loads of information about it online.

 The Peloton headphones that come in the packages are fine but they’re pretty standard.
 They stay in my ears and are fairly comfortable but I find the wires a nuisance and prefer wireless ones.